Lara Stone

-Lara Catherina Stone (born 20 December 1983) is a Dutch fashion model.
-First discovered in the Paris Metro when she was 12, she then went on to participate in the Elite Model Look competition at age 15.
-Stone has appeared on the covers of W and Vogue and has worked with brands like Fendi, Chanel, Marc Jacobs, Stella McCartney, H&M, Prada, Louis Vuitton, and Versace among others.
-She has been signed with The Lions, IMG Models, and Elite Model Management.
+Lara Catherina Stone (born 20 December 1983) is a Dutch model.
+She was discovered at the age of 12 in the Paris Metro and later participated in the Elite Model Look competition at 15.
+Stone has appeared on the covers of W and Vogue and has worked with various brands, including Fendi, Chanel, Prada, Louis Vuitton, and Versace.
+She has been represented by The Lions, IMG Models, and Elite Model Management.

 Early life

 Stone was born in Geldrop and grew up in Mierlo, a small town in the Netherlands.
-She has Dutch mother Kathryna and an English father, Michael Stone.
-She was discovered in the Paris Metro while on holiday with her family when she was 12, and she also took part in the Elite Model Look competition in 1999 when she was 15.
-Although she did not win, she impressed the Elite executives and was signed to the Elite Modelling Agency.
+Her mother, Kathryna, is Dutch, and her father, Michael Stone, is English.
+She was discovered in the Paris Metro while on holiday with her family when she was 12.
+She took part in the Elite Model Look competition in 1999 when she was 15, and although she did not win, she caught the attention of Elite executives, who signed her to their modeling agency.